mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 This custom metric allows Worldwide WanderAgency to quantify how well their translations maintain cultural context and idiomatic expressions.

+For instance, a phrase that is polite in one culture might be inappropriate in another.

+In English, addressing someone as "Dear" in a professional email might be seen as polite.
+However, in Spanish, using "Querido" in a professional context can be too personal and inappropriate.

+How can we evaluate such an abstract concept in a systematic way?
+Traditional Metrics would fall short so we need a better way of doing it.
+In this case LLM as a judge would be a great fit!

 ### The Faithfulness Metric

 As Worldwide WanderAgency's AI capabilities grow, they decide to implement an AI-powered customer service chatbot to handle inquiries in multiple languages.